Saksham-Gupta-30/Editor.io/README.md

 ## Features

-- GFM
+- Supports GitHub Flavored Markdown (GFM) for creating professional-looking Readme files.
-- Supports Html Tags
+- Ability to use HTML tags within the Markdown editor for advanced formatting.
-- Custom toolbar to make editing easier
+- Custom toolbar to make editing easier with quick access to commonly used formatting options.
-- Live Preview
+- Live Preview feature to see the rendered Markdown file as you type.
-- Auto save of work
+- Auto Save feature to automatically save your work as you go.
-- Download the file Readme.md file
+- Download the generated Readme.md file for easy sharing and distribution.